Estimating Racial Disparities When Race is Not Observed: Empirical Validation with the Voter File

-Notably, voters with names in the Anlglosphere and Black surname group, which includes surnames that are relatively more common among many-generation residents of the U.S., such as Smith, Williams, and Brown, are significantly less likely to register as Democrats and independents, and more likely to identify as Republicans, even after controlling for race and geography.
+Notably, voters with names in the Anglosphere and Black surname group, which includes surnames that are relatively more common among many-generation residents of the U.S., such as Smith, Williams, and Brown, are significantly less likely to register as Democrats and independents, and more likely to identify as Republicans, even after controlling for race and geography.
 Meanwhile, voters with names in the First and Second wave European immigration surname groups, which include surnames more common among 19th and 20th century immigrants from Europe, display the opposite pattern.
 Differences among surname groups designed to correlate with membership in various Asian subgroups are also visible.
-However, all of these correlations are quite small in magnitude, with most on the order of 0.01 or so.
+As might be expected, the relatively many significant correlations are indicative more of the large number of observations in the data, rather than large residual correlations themselves---all of the correlations are quite small in magnitude, with most on the order of 0.01 or so.
 Thus, we expect our party-by-race estimates to be little affected by the inclusion of the surname group indicators.

 Indeed, re-fitting the county-level saturated model with an additional surname group covariate produces nearly identical results, albeit at a moderately higher computational cost given the increased number of \((G, X, f(S))\) cells.
-This re-fitting requires Assumption \ref{a:indep-ysf}, which relaxes Assumption \ref{a:indep-ys}.
-We find that the average party registration rate estimate changes only by 0.006, with the largest change being 0.021, for the rate of Democratic registration among Other voters.
-All in all, this analysis provides confidence that violations of Assumption \ref{a:indep-ys} for the North Carolina voter file are likely minor and would have minimal effects on quantitaive and qualitative conclusions.
+This re-fitting requires Assumption \ref{a-ci-ysf}, which relaxes Assumption \ref{a-ci-ys}.
+We find that the average party registration rate estimate changes only by 0.010, with the largest change being 0.036, for the rate of Republican registration among Other voters.
+The accuracy of the updated BISG probabilities is likewise virtually unchanged.
+All in all, this analysis provides confidence that violations of Assumption \ref{a-ci-ys} for the North Carolina voter file are likely minor and would have minimal effects on quantitative and qualitative conclusions.